 Filipino Naturalizing to a US Citizen Requires Patience

-This page is to assist Filipinos who have immigrated to the USA with a K1 Visa, CR1/IR1 Spouse Visa, You may have been a client already to FilAm Immigration Services, so whichever the case might be, we ask that you completed the FREE ONLINE ACCOUNT.
+This page is to assist Filipinos who have immigrated to the USA with a K1 Visa, CR1/IR1 Spouse Visa, You may have been a client already to FilAm Immigration Services, so don’t hesitate to contact us ask questions and we’ll always have an answer for you.

 FilAm will properly complete your N-400 Application for you.

 Guide you on your specific supporting documents and records according to your case type.

 US Citizenship Requirements:

 For a Filipino Naturalizing to a US Citizen.
 Have a look to make sure that you really can naturalize to become a U.S. Citizen?